 ~Thomas A. Edison

 As a first step I had a meeting with the supplier, and laid out clear expectations to make sure they understood they were being measured, and how they were being measured.
-Suppliers don’t need to agree with the measurement, they just need to know that it’s in place, and that it will affect future purchasing decisions.
+Suppliers need not agree with the measurement, they just need to know that it’s in place, and that it will affect future purchasing decisions.
 After a couple months of good data/metrics exchange where everyone seemed to be on the same page, their metrics were not improving (delivery and quality).

 This is a great step for any supply chain manager.
 It provides incredible visibility for future negotiations as you learn areas of waste to focus on for price reductions.
 I met with their team and conducted a value stream mapping session.
 During the process, I quickly identified a few problems, and came up with suggestions on how they could meet our targets.
 These included: